gbv/coli-conc.gbv.de/en/services/index.md

 - [coli-ana]({{ "/coli-ana/" | url }})

-  A tool for analysis of synthesized DDC numbers is being worked on.
+  A tool and a webservice for analysis and decomposition of synthesized DDC numbers is on work.

 - [coli-rich]({{ "/coli-rich/" | url }})